-The Processing Division investigates hydrodynamic processes with the goal to increase the collision frequency between bubbles and particles - especially the ultra-fine fractions – and thus to improve the beneficiation of valuable minerals.
+The Processing Department investigates hydrodynamic processes with the goal to increase the collision frequency between bubbles and particles - especially the ultra-fine fractions – and thus to improve the beneficiation of valuable minerals.
 Among other things, different rotor-stator systems are being tested as well as the ideal gas quantity that needs to be fed into the flotation cell.
 Another important factor, the team looks at, is the pulp density.

 |Dynamic froth analysis|

 All measurements are being conducted in laboratory and pilot plant scale by using the following devices or methods: